Alexie Glass-Kantor

-Alexie Glass-Kantor is an Australian curator.
-Since 2025, she has served as Executive Director, Curatorial at Art Dubai Group.
+Alexie Glass-Kantor is an Australian art curator.
+Since 2025, she has served as executive director, curatorial at Art Dubai Group.
 From 2013 until 2024, she held the position of executive director of Artspace Visual Arts Centre in Sydney.

+Early life and education

+Alexie Glass-Kantor was born in Sydney, New South Wales, and spent her childhood living in regional NSW.

+She holds a Bachelor of Art Theory (Hons) degree from the University of New South Wales (then the College of Fine Arts) with majors in photography and English literature.
+Her honours dissertation was marked by Nick Waterlow, who later mentored her.